Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">The tragedy of the commons is that the externality is not priced into these activities, driving them to inefficiently high levels.</li>
 </ul>

+Notes:

+To be precise, in the last example the so-called "tragedy" is not that producing a good leads to air pollution; after all, this may be unavoidable if we want to consume the good.
+The tragedy is that even if we agree on the level of production and air pollution that is economically ideal for the collective, we will end up with more pollution.

 ---

 <!-- .slide: data-background-color="#000" -->

 # Break (10 minutes)

+Notes:

+- Next up class activities.

 ---